-I recently dislocated my shoulder playing hide and seek with my kids.
-Now before you start laughing (I know – too late) let me explain.
+Once when my kids were younger, I dislocated my shoulder playing hide and seek.
+Now before you start laughing (I know – too late) let me explain…

 As I began to pull up, I felt a “kerplunk” as my shoulder fell back into the joint space.
 I then realized I had dislocated and then relocated my shoulder.
-Then the pain hit!
+Then, the pain hit!
 I immediately sat down to assess the damage.
-I could still feel everything, and despite the pain, I seemed to be ok.
-I decided to tough it out and start playing again.
-Shortly there after, I felt the pop and pain again.
+I could still feel everything, and despite the pain, I seemed to be okay.
+I decided to tough it out and started playing again.
+Shortly thereafter, I felt the pop and pain again.
 I had that sinking feeling you get when you realize you have something seriously wrong.
-In Special Forces they would always ask the question, “Are you hurt or are you injured?”
+In Special Forces, they would always ask the question, “Are you hurt, or are you injured?”
 I had the sinking feeling that I was injured.

 Assess the Situation

 I went to the gym to assess what I could still do.
-For the next several weeks I realized I could improve my cardio and my legs.
-Fact is, I probably need both, as I have tended to work my upper body if given a choice in the past.
-This shoulder injury has opened doors to work on other equally important areas.
+For the next several weeks, I realized I could improve my cardio and my legs.
+The fact is, I probably needed both, as I had a tendency to work my upper body more if given a choice in the past.
+This shoulder injury opened doors to work on other, equally important, areas.

 Be the Exception

 Many of my patients and clients do the same as me.
 They find a way to work around their injury, illness, or disability, and I always admire them for it.
 Nonetheless, that seems to be the exception in our society.
 Most people are looking for a reason they cannot do anything.

 Do you ever use excuses like: